You are here

-Crown of simple orb like shape, is formed of six silver bands surmounted by a cross and is encrusted with approxiamtely 1,535 old mine diamonds.
+Crown of simple orb like shape, is formed of six silver bands surmounted by a cross and is encrusted with approximately 1,535 old mine diamonds.
 The diamonds are attached to strips of fabric in rows as they would have been used as epaulet ornament in the 18th c.
-Diamonds from a doublet belonging to Grand Duke Pavel Petrovich.
-The crown is crudely made and has flaps at the bottom so it can be pinned on the hair.
+Diamonds came from a doublet belonging to Grand Duke Pavel Petrovich.
+The crown has flaps at the bottom so it can be pinned on the hair.

 - Object name: